-Jim Hundemer, Kalderos' Vice President, Information Security and Compliance, has been with Kalderos since its earliest days and was among the first dozen employees hired.
+Jim Hundemer, Kalderos' VP, Head of Information Security, has been with Kalderos since its earliest days and was among the first dozen employees hired.
 His ground floor involvement is a reflection of the immense significance that Kalderos has always placed on information security.

 With two decades of experience in the information security space at life science companies, Jim has spent countless hours protecting data and technology infrastructure.
 In an interview for the Kalderos blog, Jim shares his approach to information security, how he ended up working in tech and which fast-paced sport he's played at a nationally-ranked level.